pytorch/torchtune/docs/source/examples/finetune_llm.rst

 .. code-block:: python

+    # Batch size refers to "local" batch size; global batch size is computed as
+    # batch_size * num_gpus * gradient_accumulation_steps
     batch_size: 2
     lr: 2e-5
+    epochs: 3

     optimizer: SGD

     epochs: 3
     loss: CrossEntropyLoss

+    # default value corresponds to no accumulation
+    gradient_accumulation_steps: 1

+    # resume_from_checkpoint controls how the checkpoint is loaded at the beginning
+    # of training; set this to True if a previously incomplete training is
+    # restarting
+    resume_from_checkpoint: False

 .. note::
-    The default optimizer is SGD instead of Adam since this uses lesser memory.
+    The default optimizer is SGD instead of Adam since this uses less memory.
 Adam is known to result in better model quality.